-DOEE has developed ambient monitoring guidelines in order to ensure that ambient air quality data collected, at regulated facilities in the State, are of the highest quality and conform to federal requirements for quality assurance under 40 C.F.R.
+DOEE has developed ambient monitoring guidelines in order to ensure that ambient air quality data collected at the state's ambient monitors are of the highest quality and conform to federal requirements for quality assurance under 40 C.F.R.
 58.3.

-DOEE uploaded fully quality assured calendar year 2017 data for the District's network to EPA's AQS national database.
-Submittal of precise and accurate data into AQS for calendar year 2017 was accomplished by April 2018.
-A formal certification of calendar year 2017 data was transmitted to EPA on April 30, 2018.
+DOEE uploaded fully quality assured calendar year 2018 data for the District's network to EPA's AQS national database.
+Submittal of precise and accurate data into AQS for calendar year 2018 was accomplished in April 2019.
+A formal certification of calendar year 2018 data was transmitted to EPA on May 1, 2019.